aramis-lab/hiplay7-recombine/README.md

 **Note:**
 - All files must be provided as either .nii or .nii.gz volume images.
 - The final output will be found at [output\_dir]/rs\_float\_ponderated.nii
 - Temporary files will be found in folder [output\_dir]/debug/.
 Please manually delete this folder to save storage space.
+Contains:
+    - intermediary images used to produce the final output
+    - file 'spm_location.txt' that shows the path to the SPM folder that was used inside the script
 - The path to SPM only needs to be provided if no installation of SPM has been detected by Matlab.
 You can check this by
     1. launching a Matlab session
     2. typing `which spm` inside the session